nelson123-lab/my-Data-Science-learnings/Machine Learning/Interview Questions.md

 Can you use MSE for evaluating your classification problem instead of Cross entropy?

+- No, Mean Squared Error (MSE) is not an appropriate evaluation metric for classification problems.
+MSE is a loss function that is commonly used for regression     problems, where the goal is to predict a continuous output variable.
+In contrast, classification problems involve predicting a categorical output variable, and   the evaluation metrics used for classification problems are different from those used for regression problems.

+- For classification problems, Cross-Entropy is a commonly used evaluation metric.
+Cross-Entropy measures the difference between the predicted probability           distribution and the true probability distribution of the classes.
+It is a more appropriate metric for classification problems because it takes into account the   probabilistic nature of the predictions.

+- There are different types of Cross-Entropy metrics that can be used depending on the specific characteristics of the classification problem.
+For example, Binary   Cross-Entropy is used for binary classification problems, while Categorical Cross-Entropy is used for multi-class classification problems.

+- In summary, MSE is not an appropriate evaluation metric for classification problems, and Cross-Entropy is a more appropriate metric that takes into account the   probabilistic nature of the predictions.

 How does the loss curve for Cross entropy look?

+What does the “minus” in cross-entropy mean?

+Explain how Momentum differs from RMS prop optimizer?